 “You save on time, energy, and feminine rattle,” he boasted boisterously as if he had roasted a whole ox on a spit-over charcoal fire.

-Yet, I relished Dr. Y’s advice and company.
-After many years of matrimonial alliance, we lived like bachelors, falling prey to the youthful pranks of the good by-gone days.
-One does yearn for a second spring of youth as the mirror reveals the truth of jo jakey na aaey woh jawani dekhi.
-But a second surge of bachelorhood is not all the elusive.
+Yet, I relished Dr Y’s advice and company.
+After many years of matrimonial alliance, we lived like bachelors, falling prey to the youthful pranks of the good old days.
+One does yearn for a second spring of youth as the mirror reveals the truth of jo jakeynaaaeywohjawanidekhi.
+But a second surge of bachelorhood is not all that elusive.
 A fellowship brightens the tantalizing prospects.
-The rest depends on your flight of fancy.
+The rest depends on ones flight of fancy.

-As time rolled by, managing the household – cooking, washing, mopping floors, arranging supplies – proved an ordeal too taxing to endure.
+As time rolled by, managing the household – cooking, washing, mopping, arranging supplies – proved an ordeal too taxing to endure.
 No stratagem, no planning, could succeed in trying to accomplish the (daunting) task of stepping into the Begum’s shoes.
 The better-half had her merits as the manager-at-home, by and by we began to gamely concede.
-The epithet ‘better’ had also been suitably coined, we seemed to ungrudgingly realize.
+The epithet ‘better’ had also been suitably coined, began to dawn.

 Returning to Pakistan, signs of a wholesome change were discernible.
 Was history in the making?
 There were several pointers.
 And as we sat before the TV set, entranced and enraptured, the poised enunciations of a bright and futuristic mind provided the needed clue.
 No rhetoric, no platitudes, but eloquence, ideas, and deportment at their best.
 Not since Professor Salam had won the Nobel Prize did I feel so proud of my Pakistani identity.
 “The time is right, my friends, to make miracles in Pakistan.”
 The message sunk in.
 Prime Minister Benazir Bhutto appeared a picture of grace.
 Her eloquence was inspirational on that June 7, 1989 memorable evening.